 Peloton Yoga Intermediate vs Advanced

-The difference between yoga intermediate and advanced class is that advanced class is for people who’ve been practicing yoga for a long time, are fully confident on the yoga mat, and have strong self-awareness of the body.
+The difference between yoga intermediate and advanced class is that advanced class is for people who’ve been practicing yoga for a long time, are fully confident on the yoga mat, and have strong body awareness.

 The intermediate class is more for people who know the practice but still need to develop certain skills and improve their strength or range of motion to be able to maintain the advanced poses.